South Uist: Early history

 South Uist was clearly home to a thriving Neolithic community.
-The island is covered in several neolithic remains, such as burial cairns, (Note: By the early 21st century, cairns had been identified at Sig More, Glac Hukarvat, Reineval, Barp Frobost, Loch a'Bharp and Leaval.
+There are several Neolithic remains, such as burial cairns, (Note: By the early 21st century, cairns had been identified at Sig More, Glac Hukarvat, Reineval, Barp Frobost, Loch a'Bharp and Leaval.
 A variant style was found at Dun Trossary, which is a long horned cairn.
 Most are in poor condition, but the cairn at Reineval is exceptionally well-preserved.) and a small number of standing stones, of which the largest—standing 17 ft tall—is in the centre of the island, at the northern edge of Beinn A' Charra.
 Occupation continued into the Chalcolithic, as evidenced by a number of Beaker finds throughout the island.